A Quick Guide for Choosing the Right Security Camera for Your Home or Business

-The fixed lens is a monofocal lens, which means the focal length of the lens is permanently set and can’t be changed.
+The fixed lens is a monofocal lens, which means the focal length of the lens is permanently set and can’t be changed, so it tends to have a fixed focal point.
 This leads to your next very important decision: do you choose a narrow-angle camera lens or a wide-angle lens?
 Of course, the decision depends on what you need the camera to look at.

 The varifocal lens allows you to adjust the focal length based on what you need.
 The PTZ security camera, for instance, uses a varifocal lens because of its motorized controls.
 You can zoom in and out as needed on an object or area.
 If you need to get a clearer and more focused image, a PTZ camera with a varifocal lens will make that possible.

-Fixed lens applications: A fixed lens is ideal for interior spaces that don’t change very often.
+Fixed lens applications: A fixed lens is ideal for interior spaces because the lens can’t be adjusted, so it has a fixed focal point.
 Some applications include a baby’s room or the family room.

 Varifocal lens applications: Cameras with varifocal lenses are ideal for commercial and residential spaces where the scenery will change a lot.
 Some applications include entrances, gates, garages, parking lots, large spaces with a lot of people, and anywhere where a close shot may be needed to identify a person or vehicle.